It’s illegal to drive if either:

 Legal drugs are prescription or over-the-counter medicines.
 If you’re taking them and not sure if you should drive, talk to your doctor, pharmacist or healthcare professional.

 The police can stop you and make you do a ‘field impairment assessment’ if they think you’re on drugs.
 This is a series of tests, eg asking you to walk in a straight line.
-They can also use a roadside drug kit to screen for illegal drugs.
+They can also use a roadside drug kit to screen for cannabis and cocaine.

 If they think you’re unfit to drive because of taking drugs, you’ll be arrested and will have to take a blood or urine test at a police station.